 COBRA is the Consolidated Omnibus Budget Reconciliation Act of 1986.
-The law requires employers to provide continuation of group health coverage that otherwise might be terminated due to a qualifying event for an employee, spouse or dependent.
+The law requires employers to provide continuation of group health, dental, and/or vision coverage that otherwise might be terminated due to a qualifying event for an employee, spouse or dependent.

 The qualifying events for employees are:

 - Voluntary or involuntary termination of employment for reasons other than gross misconduct

 - Reduction in the number of hours of employment

 The qualifying events for spouses are: